 Now that the job is complete remove the car off of the jack stands and reconnect negative battery cable and you are all set.
 Watch the video below!

-We hope you enjoyed this guide and videos.
+Our certified technicians are ready to answer crankshaft position sensor questions for free.
+We hope you saved money and learned from this guide.
 We are creating a full set of car repair guides.
-Please subscribe to our 2CarPros YouTube channel and check back often for new videos which are uploaded almost every day.
+Please subscribe to our 2CarPros YouTube channel and check back often for new videos which are uploaded regularly.